tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 How can Bob or any party verify Alice's signature?
 - By first computing $M = H(m)$ and then check if $\hat{e}(P,S) = \hat{e}(A,M)$

-This why the verification works,
+This is why the verification works,
 $$\hat{e}(P,S) = \hat{e}(P, aM) = \hat{e}(P,M)^a$$
 $$\hat{e}(A,M) = \hat{e}(aP,M) = \hat{e}(P,M)^a $$